 ASC Quality Reporting Needs ASC-Specific Tools

-Over the course of a four year study, the National Institutes of Health studied how to implement The study found to overcome the barriers to implementation and data collection will require ASC-specific tools.
-Fortunately, Simplify ASC has already developed many of these data collection and analysis tools.projects in the unique environment of the ASC.
+Over the course of a four year study, the National Institutes of Health studied how to implementprojects in the unique environment of the ASC.
+The study found that ASC-specific tools are required to help overcome barriers to implementation and data collection.
+Fortunately, Simplify ASC has already developed many of these data collection and analysis tools.

 The Simplify ASC management platform provides a Quality and Compliance component that allows you to customize reporting your way.
 In addition to modules for Risk Management, Infection Reporting, Peer Review, Chart Audit, and Satisfaction surveys, ASCs can design their own quality reporting modules for facility-specific data abstraction.
 There’s also a variety of default reports, including state-specific data submission and ASCA benchmarking metric reports.
 All of these are designed to help you chart meaningful progress towards your quality improvement goals.